EMDK/docs/edge/source/api/securenfc/MifareDesfire.md

  application.

  NOTE : This API must not be called from the main application thread since it is time consuming operation.
+Also, The application ID must be selected using the selectApplication() method before calling the authenticate() method to authenticate card with SAM.

 **Parameters:**